Preparing For Empty Nest? See Six Strategies to Support You

 Take time on one of your leisurely Saturday afternoons to write down some of the things you’d love to do – and never thought you’d have time for (you’ve been so busy raising kids – and now mentally preparing for an empty nest!).

 Some ideas might include: learning a new language, devoting more time to fitness, renovating your home, creating a new studio, exploring various creative outlets, reading the classics, taking cooking classes, and so on.
+This is also a great time to try new hobbies, explore new things, or even relax and watch TV if that’s what brings you joy.

 Jot down a list of places you’d like to visit – local and far away.
 Hang it up in your new studio.